Elon Musk will step down as Twitter CEO

-Elon Musk says he will step down as chief executive of Twitter after finding a replacement.
+Elon Musk says he will step down as chief executive of Twitter – but only after finding “someone foolish enough” to take over.

 “I will resign as CEO as soon as I find someone foolish enough to take the job!
-After that, I will just run the software & servers teams,” Musk tweeted on Tuesday.
+After that, I will just run the software & servers teams,” Mr Musk tweeted on Tuesday (US time).

-This is the first time Musk has mentioned stepping down as chief of the social media platform, after Twitter users voted decisively in a poll for him to step down, which the billionaire launched on Sunday evening.
+It is the first time he has mentioned stepping down as chief of the social media platform.
+It was also his first public comment since Twitter users voted decisively in a poll for him to step down, which the billionaire launched on Sunday night.

 Tweet from @elonmusk

-Wall Street calls for Musk to step down had been growing for weeks and recently even Tesla Inc bulls have questioned his focus on the social media platform and whether that is distracting him from properly steering the electric vehicle business, where he is central to product design and engineering.
+Wall Street calls for Mr Musk to step down have grown for weeks.
+Recently, even Tesla Inc bulls have questioned his focus on the social media platform and whether it was distracting him from properly steering the electric vehicle business, where he is central to product design and engineering.

 He said on Sunday, though, that there was no successor and that “no one wants the job who can actually keep Twitter alive”.